blorente/blorente.github.io/_posts/2017-04-01-Antlr-,-C++-and-CMake-:-Wait-what.md

 ## Basic: ExternalProject with remote

 For those unaware, ExternalProject is a neat package from CMake that makes easy to include... well... projects from outside your project.
-That, combined with a handy file with the `.cmake` extension [included with the runtime](https://github.com/antlr/antlr4/blob/master/runtime/Cpp/cmake/ExternalAntlr4Cpp.cmake).
-Let's take a moment to explore this magnificent file:
+That, combined with a handy file with the `.cmake` extension [included with the runtime](https://github.com/antlr/antlr4/blob/master/runtime/Cpp/cmake/ExternalAntlr4Cpp.cmake), makes it possible to add ANTLR 4 as a dependency with minimal changes to the project.

+Let's take a moment to explore the contents of this magnificent file:

 - A great comment introduction explaining what a minimal CMake project should look like to link against `antlr4cpp`.
 - The `ExternalProject_Add` call to add `antlr4cpp` as an external dependency, by downloading it from GitHub and adding a compilation target.
 It also sets the useful variables `ANTLR4CPP_INCLUDE_DIR` (to include in your project's CMakeLists.txt) and `ANTLR4CPP_LIBS`, the directory where the compiled libraries will be stored.